nioanto/devuanmenu/README.md

 **dpkg-buildpackage**
-This commanf will generate a debian
+This command will generate a debian package